 At Baobab, our funding approach is shaped with our communities, not just for them.
 Every aspect of the Baobab Community Fund - from design to our Peer Reviewers’ decision-making - ensures that power is built through collaboration and rooted in radical transparency, accessibility and collective care.

 We host regular ‘Ask Us Anything’ sessions where applicants can connect directly with our Fund team, ask questions, and receive support throughout the application process.
 These sessions are open, informal, and include British Sign Language (BSL) interpretation as part of our commitment to Disability Justice.
+Our funding approach strives to centre the most marginalised, ensuring funding reaches communities often excluded from traditional philanthropy.

 This is not traditional grantmaking, it’s reparative, trust-based resourcing designed to meet the real needs of Black and Global Majority communities.
 Our Peer Reviewers are composed of ordinary Baobab Members ensuring those reading applications have lived experiences of the work we seek to resource.
 Together, we’re reimagining what racial justice funding looks like: inclusive, community-led, and accountable.